 The Fellowship in Gynecologic Reproductive Endocrinology & Infertility (GREI) Program is a Royal College of Physicians and Surgeons of Canada (RCPSC) accredited two-year subspecialty program.
 GREI is concerned with the prevention, diagnosis and treatment of those disorders of the reproductive endocrine system that interfere with reproductive health at any age, and endocrine and other conditions that interfere with the human procreative process.
-One subspecialty resident is selected every 1-2 years, as determined by the residency program committee, in conjunction with approval from the Office of Postgraduate Medical Education.
+Historically, one subspecialty resident is selected every other year, as determined by the residency program committee, in conjunction with approval from the Office of Postgraduate Medical Education.

 Upon completion of training, a resident is a competent subspecialist in GREI, capable of assuming a consultant’s role in the discipline.
 The resident acquires a working knowledge of the theoretical basis of the specialty, including its foundations in the basic medical sciences and research.
 The specific requirements are detailed within the rotation specific Goals and Objectives, as well as in the Royal College of Physicians and Surgeons Objectives of Training (OTR).